NodeReplacer/Ball-Moving-In-3D-Space/README.md

 IJKL control the camera movement.

 Space is jump.
-Underwater space is ascend
+While underwater Space makes you ascend

 X is descend while underwater.